Baking: Principles, Rules, and Techniques

 - If you are using frozen products, thaw them beforehand; otherwise, you will end up with a dish that is too watery.

-Aluminum forms are available for sale, which are considered disposable.
-Aluminum conducts heat well, so dishes bake evenly.
+Aluminium forms are available for sale, which are considered disposable.
+Aluminium conducts heat well, so dishes bake evenly.
 It is convenient to remove food from a disposable form – you just need to cut it.
-However, aluminum forms have serious downsides: they have to be constantly repurchased, which significantly impacts the budget, and they lack handles, making it difficult to remove the dish from the oven.
+However, aluminium forms have serious downsides: they have to be constantly repurchased, which significantly impacts the budget, and they lack handles, making it difficult to remove the dish from the oven.
 Many professionals believe that because of the shiny surface, the crust forms unevenly.

 Ceramic forms are similar to glass in terms of performance properties, but they often differ in appearance – they have a more attractive design.
 You can cook festive dishes in ceramic forms to serve directly on the table.

-Silicone molds are great for baking, as nothing sticks to them.
-They are resistant to acidic and alkaline ingredients, which metal cookware 'fears', but cannot withstand temperatures exceeding two hundred and fifty degrees.
+Silicone moulds are great for baking, since nothing sticks to them.
+They are resistant to acidic and alkaline ingredients, which metal cookware "fears", but cannot withstand temperatures exceeding two hundred and fifty degrees.
 There is a serious downside that causes many housewives to refuse to use silicone: manufacturers often sell low-quality products that can release toxic substances during cooking and even can melt during preparation.

-Baking sleeves are made from heat-resistant material, which does not release any harmful substances when the permitted temperature regime is observed (220 – 230 degrees).
-The width of the sleeve is about thirty centimeters, and its length can be any.
+Baking sleeves are made from heat-resistant material, which does not release any harmful substances when the permitted temperature regime is observed (220–230 degrees).
+The width of the sleeve is about thirty centimetres, and its length can be any.
 Ingredients are placed inside the sleeve, cut on both sides, and tightened with special clips.
 Several holes are made in the sleeve to let steam escape, rather than accumulate inside, inflating the sleeve to a spherical state.
 Ten to fifteen minutes before readiness, the sleeve is cut open to allow the dish to brown and acquire a golden crust.

 Meat baked in the oven is an excellent dish for both festive tables and regular everyday dinners.
 Meat is baked whole; it can also be made into rolls.
 The secret to success lies in the proper selection of a quality piece of meat, the use of suitable cookware, the selection of the temperature regime and cooking time, as well as taking into account the characteristics of the specific oven.
 For baking, large soft pieces are chosen, but not flat ones; they should have volume.
 Large soft pieces that contain a bit of fat inside are best for baking.
 The edge of the loin muscle of a young bull, located closer to the neck, pork ham, and lamb leg are perfect for baking.
 The piece must be of high quality, with no films, tendons, or large amounts of fat.